 The Christmas Market

 Every year for about a month, the Distillery District gets into the holiday spirit for their Christmas market—known to be the best and most anticipated in the city.
-This year’s market runs from November 20th to December 20th and this historical area of Toronto will become a hub for holiday shopping, beer gardens, great and unique food, and a gigantic, gorgeous Christmas tree.
+The market usually runs between the end of November to the end of December and this historical area of Toronto will become a hub for holiday shopping, beer gardens, great and unique food, and a gigantic, gorgeous Christmas tree.

-Happening each year usually in January/February (this years is January 29-February 11), Winterlicious is a great time of year to try restaurants around the city.
+Happening each year usually in January/February, Winterlicious is a great time of year to try restaurants around the city.
 More than 200 restaurants across Toronto put together special menus and culinary events at usually a much more reasonable price than usual.
 I love this event because I get to test out restaurants that I normally wouldn’t be able to afford and try some great food!

-Happening this winter on February 20th and 21st, the Bloor-Yorkville Icefest can be a great way to celebrate winter in the city.
+Happening in February, the Bloor-Yorkville Icefest can be a great way to celebrate winter in the city.
 This area of the city turns into an icy wonderland filled with ice sculptures, live ice carving demonstrations, and street performers.
 To learn more about the event, click here.

 Winter Beer Fest